php-llm/llm-chain/README.md

 ### Models & Platforms

 LLM Chain categorizes two main types of models: **Language Models** and **Embeddings Models**.
-On top of that, there are other models, like text-to-speech, image generation or classification models that are also supported.
+On top of that, there are other models, like text-to-speech, image generation, or classification models that are also supported.

-Language Models, like GPT, Claude and Llama, as essential centerpiece of LLM applications and Embeddings Models as supporting models to provide vector representations of text.
+Language Models, like GPT, Claude, and Llama, as essential centerpiece of LLM applications and Embeddings Models as supporting models to provide vector representations of a text.

 Those models are provided by different **platforms**, like OpenAI, Azure, Google, Replicate, and others.